Reviewed and updated by Janice Jones, former veterinary technician

-Because of this abnormality, the palpebral conjunctiva which coats the inside of eyelids gets exposed to external microbes.
+Because of this abnormality, the palpebral conjunctiva, which coats the inside of the eyelids, gets exposed to external microbes.

-This new vulnerability point may lead to other serious diseases that become a threat to your dog’s sight.
+This new vulnerability point may lead to other serious diseases that threaten your dog’s vision.

-Usually, Ectropion affects big breeds like St. Bernards, Bloodhounds, and Retrievers.
+Usually, Ectropion affects large breeds such as St. Bernards, Bloodhounds, and Retrievers.

 Because of their loose facial skin, they are genetically predisposed to this kind of condition.

 However, small dogs are far from being immune to it.
-Any kind of scars or other injuries of the eyelid can trigger Ectropion.
+Any scars or other injuries to the eyelid can trigger Ectropion.

-The veterinarian is the first person you need to contact in case your dog has an eyelid inflammation.
+The veterinarian is the first person you should contact if your dog has eyelid inflammation.

 If you find Ectropion right from the beginning, the treatment will be less intrusive for mild cases.

-Entropion is a common condition that forces the eyelid to roll inwards.
+Entropion is a common condition in which the eyelid rolls inwards.
 It is a genetic disorder that can usually be diagnosed around the first year of a dog’s life.
-The rolling in of the eyelids cause the hair on the surface of the eyelid to rub against the eye which can lead to cornea ulcers which can be very painful.
+The rolling in of the eyelids causes the eyelid hair to rub against the eye, leading to corneal ulcers that can be very painful.

-It affects all kinds of breeds, including short-nosed ones like Shih Tzu, Pugs, Pekinese, English Toy Spaniel, and Brussels Griffins.
+It affects all breeds, including short-nosed breeds like Shih Tzu, Pugs, Pekingese, English Toy Spaniel, and Brussels Griffons.

 However, entropion can also be caused by external factors.
 So, once again, no dog is safe from it.

-Dogs can be in a continuous state of pain if the condition is not treated in due time.
-The eyelashes are constantly irritating them, and the tissue doesn’t have a chance to heal if it remains untreated.
+If left untreated, entropion can cause ongoing discomfort and damage to the eye.
+The eyelashes constantly irritate them, and the tissue doesn’t have a chance to heal if left untreated.

 The treatment can be intrusive, but the results will lessen the pain.
-They may require stitches in the eyelid to re-position it normally, injections in the lid or anesthetics to numb the nerves.
-However, some cases have no other solution than surgery.
+They may require eyelid stitches to reposition the lid, lid injections, or anesthetics to numb the nerves.

-Simply put, Lagophthalmos is a condition that hinders dogs from closing their eyelids fully.
+Simply put, Lagophthalmos is a condition that prevents dogs from fully closing their eyelids.

-There can be a lot of consequences of this issue.
-The eye
+There can be many consequences of this issue.
+The eye remains dry, which increases the risk of dryness, irritation, and infection.

 This can trigger scarring, unusual coloring,